ITP-DevPubInt/emoji-translate/README.md

 ## Trollmoji

-This is a Chrome extension that translates nasty troll terms into 💕emojis✨.
+This is a Chrome extension that translates nasty troll terms into 💕 emojis ✨.

 It's not about sanitizing, but making your browser a place with less hate and more 🌺 🐣 🙊 🐳.